| The

 movies.
 The Director takes me around, trailed by his faithful dog,

 a huge Labrador named "Volcano."
 I treat him with respect.
+Upstairs, in the administrative offices, Volcano

 is left outside while I set up a mini-show in the Director's office.